 Panama City is the diverse and cosmopolitan capital of Panama, and it’s the perfect spot to start or finish your Central America trip.
-Head to Casco Viejo to see old meet new, climb Cerro Ancón for amazing views, and of course you need to visit the world famous Panama Canals.
+Head to Casco Viejo to see old meet new, climb Cerro Ancón for amazing views, and of course you need to visit the world-famous Panama Canals.

-Take a stroll through the streets of the old town, you’ll see a shocking mix of derelict buildings and boutique hotels, colourful graffiti lines almost every street and from the waterfront you’ll have incredible views of the city skyline.
+Take a stroll through the streets of the old town, you’ll see a shocking mix of derelict buildings and boutique hotels, colourful graffiti lines almost every street and from the waterfront, you’ll have incredible views of the city skyline.
 Head to the Plaza de Francia at sunset to see the Cinta Costera light up like a rainbow.

-If you head to the Amador Causeway you can rent four-person-buggies to explore the area, which cost $10 an hour and are an absolutely hilarious way to get around.
+If you head to the Amador Causeway you can rent four-person-buggies to explore the area, which cost $10 an hour and is an absolutely hilarious way to get around.
 10/10, would recommend.
 You can relax in the sun and watch the ships line up in the lush turquoise water before they enter the Panama Canal.

 For more wonderful views take a walk along the Cinta Costera, the highway that bends around Casco Viejo to avoid the congestion.
 You can look across to the skyscrapers of downtown and look behind you to the crumbling buildings of the old town.
 It’s a great way to escape the city and just enjoy the view.

 If your up for a walk I would recommend climbing Cerro Ancón.
 The hill itself is safe to walk up, but the walk there from Casco Viejo goes through one of the most dangerous parts of the city, it’s patrolled by armed guards and we had no idea until one of them cornered us and advised us to leave straight away.
 Better take a taxi… just to be safe.